Reno Elks Lodge #597 History

 The road has not always been easy, however, today the Reno Elks Lodge is moving forward with great strides to promote Elkdom throughout the City of Reno and State of Nevada with over 1,500 members and still growing.
 They continue to strongly support the various Veterans organizations and local students with numerous scholarships.
 The charity work to which this Lodge consistantly dedicates its resources are no more visible than with their Christmas Food Basket program; a volunteer service that provides food to over 200 families each holiday season.

-Fires, floods, and financial woes over the years; and even a worldwide pandemic which temporarily closed the Lodge doors for 3 months, have not detered the Reno Elks Lodge from their storied past through the rich traditions of Charity, Justice, Brotherly Love and Fidelity which are as prevelant today as they were 120 years ago.
+Fires, floods, and financial woes over the years; and even a worldwide pandemic which temporarily closed the Lodge doors for more than a year, have not detered the Reno Elks Lodge from their storied past through the rich traditions of Charity, Justice, Brotherly Love and Fidelity which are as prevelant today as they were 120 years ago.

 A special "Thank You" to Frank & Marie Reynolds, Dee Boskie and the State of Nevada Historical Society for their contributions to this page.